lhf552004/JavaCollectionsQuestionDemo/README.md

 Linkedlist 是双向链表

 ##  What is the difference between Comparable and Comparator?
+See Demo 3, using lamda to create Comparator, using Comparable from String.

 | Comparable | Comparator |
 | ---------- | ---------- |
 | Comparable provides only one sort of sequence. | The Comparator provides multiple sorts of sequences.|